Skip to main content

 For executives: revisit vendor contracts

 If you signed an exclusive 2024 or 2025 contract with a single AI vendor, it's probably renegotiable now.
 The balance has shifted.
 Proprietary vendors now accept portability clauses, stronger SLAs, and price reductions you couldn't get six months ago.
+Beyond renegotiation, the strategic imperative is to move from single-vendor thinking to a portfolio approach: each model is a capability with its own cost curve, and treating them as interchangeable commodities is what allows you to remain agile as the market continues its quarterly reshuffles.
+Companies that locked in multi-year exclusives with a single provider in 2024 are now paying the premium not just in cash but in missed optimization opportunities.

 For tech leads: pluralistic architecture